joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-06-07-fiddler-square-points.md

 ## Solution

+First, let's get some intuition for the problem.

+### Intuition

+The probability that two random points establish a line through a point $\mathbf{p}$ is bigger, the longer that line is.
+In particular, it is proportional to the number of ways to pick two points from that line, which is proportional to the square of its length.
+Already, we can say the center of the square will have the greatest chance to fall on a random line, since on average, the lines through it are most numerous and longest.

+Another point of interest is any corner of the square.
+For argument's sake, let's consider the lower left corner.
+While the lines that go through it range from one side length up to $\approx 1.414,$ a line must have positive slope to qualify, meaning a half of all lines are ineligible.
+We should expect the corners to have pretty low probability.

+A final point of interest is the middle of any edge.
+The length of lines through these points range from half a side length, to just over a side length.
+These should also have low probability, but it's hard to compare with corner points without more work.

+### Simulation

+We can confirm these intuitions by measuring the probability that any given point in the unit square is hit by a random line.
+We do this by discretizing the unit square into $10^{-3} \times 10^{-3}$ unit cells, picking two random points, establishing the line through them, and measuring which unit cells are touched by it.
+Doing this for $N=10^6$ random lines in the unit square, we get the following heatmap.

+`<heat map>`

+It seems like the center has the greatest probability, and the middle-edge position is slightly lower than the corners, while both are much lower than the center.

+### Calculation

 The probability that two random points $x$ and $y$ form a line through a given point $p$ is

 $$ \int \text{d}\mathbf{x} \int \text{d}\mathbf{y}\, \mathbb{I}(\text{$\mathbf{x}$ and $\mathbf{y}$ form a line through $\mathbf{p}$}) $$